ramalho/expygo/README.md

 `passdrill` lets you practice typing a long passphrase in a *safe* environment: your local console.

+This repository contains the same program implemented in Python 3 and Go.

+> **WARNING**: On MacOS, `passdrill.py` only supports ASCII passphrases.
+GNU/Linux and Windows not yet tested.

 ## Demo

 First, run `passdrill -s` to save the hash of a passphrase you want to practice.
 The passphrase itself is not saved, only its SHA-512 hash.